DrorHarari/keypirinha-svc/README.md

 <partial-service-name> <tab-to-select-action>
 ```

-Only action that are relevant in the current state of the service are offered.
+Only actions that are relevant in the current state of the service are offered.

 ## Installation and Setup ##
 The easiest way to install Svc is to use the [PackageControl](https://github.com/ueffel/Keypirinha-PackageControl) plugin's InstallPackage command.